How to Choose a Good Blog Name (11 Practical Tips)

 For example, if you enjoy driving your new Mazda around in the city and want to blog about it, it’s probably better to use the word “car” rather than “mazda” in your domain.

-In this case, ilovemynewcar dot com would work a lot better than ilovemynewmazda dot com.
+In this case, ilovemynewcar dot com would work much better than ilovemynewmazda dot com.
 And not just for copyright reasons!

 There are tools and apps for everything nowadays, so it’s no surprise that there are also tools out there that can help you come up with names for your blog.

-Some of these tools are actually very helpful, and can be best used as part of a brainstorming session.
-Here are some great examples:
+Some of these tools are actually very helpful and can be best used as part of a brainstorming session.
+Here are some examples:

 Thesaurus